-It’s a frightening situation when you find out that you or a loved one will need to become a nursing home resident due to failing health or a debilitating physical or mental condition that makes it unsafe to continue living at home.
-Often, the person moving into the nursing home has lived in their own home for many years and has played an active role in the community.
+It’s a frightening situation when you find out that you or a loved one will need to be admitted to a nursing home due to failing health or a debilitating physical or mental condition that makes it unsafe to continue living at home.
+Often, the person moving in to the nursing home has lived in their own home for many years and has played an active role in the community.
 Moving into a skilled nursing facility seems like such an overwhelming change to one’s comfortable routines.
 Family members and friends can help make this transition easier by visiting and assuring the patient that he or she will be receiving good care and not be forgotten.
-Providing the patient with clothing, personal items, and familiar objects from home will also help.
+Providing the family member or loved one with clothing, personal items, and familiar objects from home will also help.
 And most importantly, managing the costs of skilled nursing care will provide you and your loved one with security and peace of mind.

 Paying for Nursing Home Care

 When your loved one cannot return home and will enter long term skilled nursing care, you have the option of applying for Medicaid to cover the costs.
 Medicaid is a joint federal and state program, with the states setting the benefits they will offer and the eligibility criteria for those benefits.
-Medicaid requires that people seeking Medicaid funded care have minimum financial resources.
+Medicaid requires that people seeking Medicaid funded care meet certain financial eligibility guidelines.
 Therefore, it may be necessary to spend down, transfer, liquidate, etc., assets in order to qualify.
-The guidelines for Medicaid eligibility vary from state to state and change periodically, so it is a good idea to make sure you have expert guidance in preparing the application for your loved one.
+The guidelines for Medicaid eligibility vary from state to state and change frequently, so it is a good idea to make sure you have expert guidance in preparing the application for your loved one.
 Our Medicaid planners have years of experience in protecting assets in all types of cases (single, widowed, married).
 You can learn more about Medicaid eligibility and planning here.

 An attorney specializing in elder care concerns can provide the guidance you will need for this process.
-The Medicaid experts at the law office of Glenn A. Deig, Attorney at Law, have many years of experience and are ready to give you peace of mind and walk you through the process step-by step.
+The Medicaid planners at the law office of Glenn A. Deig, Attorney at Law, have many years of experience and are ready to give you peace of mind and walk you through the process step-by step.
 To help you gather the information and documents you need, refer to the Medicaid case application checklist here.
 You may bring those documents with you to your free initial consultation as we discuss planning options for your situation.

 Although the need to enter a skilled nursing facility may have come up suddenly, there are still options available to help your loved one preserve some of his or her hard-earned assets without compromising eligibility for Medicaid.